Reginald Simmons Memorial Award

 In his honor, former classmate Bob Iger has established the Reggie Simmons Memorial Award, which each year will send two students to participate in a program with which Simmons worked for many years: Operation Crossroads Africa (OCA).
 OCA is America's premier cross-cultural exchange program designed to promote understanding of Africa and its culture.

-The summer 2014 program runs from June 15 to August 10.
-Projects are currently scheduled in the following countries: Gambia, Ghana, Kenya, Lesotho, Malawi, Sierra Leone, South Africa, Tanzania, and Uganda, Benin, Niger, Senegal and Togo.
+The 2015 program is scheduled for seven weeks (June 15 to August 10).
+Operation Crossroads Africa is considering projects in following countries: Gambia, Ghana, Kenya, Lesotho, Malawi, South Africa, Tanzania, Uganda, Benin, Niger, Senegal, and Togo.

 Previous recipients include: